-Provide 2011-2012 academic year costs of attendance for the following categories that are applicable to your institution.
+Provide 2012-2013 academic year costs of attendance for the following categories that are applicable to your institution.

-Check here if your institution's 2011-2012 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2011-2012 academic year costs of attendance will be available: 3/1/2011
+Check here if your institution's 2012-2013 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2012-2013 academic year costs of attendance will be available:

-G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2011-2012 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2012-2013 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

 G1 First-Year Undergraduates

 G1 PRIVATE INSTITUTIONS

 Tuition: \$0 \$0

 G1 PUBLIC INSTITUTIONS

 Tuition:

 In-district \$0 \$0

 G1 PUBLIC INSTITUTIONS

 In-state (out-of-district): \$0 \$0

 G1 PUBLIC INSTITUTIONS

 Out-of-state: \$11,160 \$11,160

 G1 NONRESIDENT ALIENS

 Tuition: \$0 \$0

-G1 REQUIRED FEES: \$5,475 \$5,475
+G1 REQUIRED FEES: \$6,852 \$6,852

 G1 ROOM AND BOARD:

-(on-campus) \$10,733 \$10,733
+(on-campus) \$11,733 \$11,733

 G1 ROOM ONLY:

 (on-campus) \$6,633 \$6,633

 G1 BOARD ONLY:

 (on-campus meal plan) \$4,100 \$4,100

+-

-G1 Comprehensive tuition and room and d board fee (if your
+G1 Comprehensive tuition and room and · ·

+college cannot provide separate tuiti on and room and

+board fees):